 Each year, hundreds of thousands of expectant mothers place their trust in HCA Healthcare to bring their babies into the world.
 For decades, we’ve worked to ensure that we’re providing the safest possible environment for both mothers and babies.
-We’ve invested in research to identify, standardize and scale best practices that have reduced our maternal mortality rate to less than half the national rate.
 And, during COVID-19, our commitment to care like no other for mothers and babies is no different.

 We have dedicated staff working hard to ensure YOU – our expectant mothers – have a healthy and positive pregnancy and birth.
 Every birth is unique and we will continue to ensure a safe environment for one of the most important moments in a mother’s life.

 While much is still being learned about COVID-19, the health of our pregnant patients is and has always been a top priority.
 HCA Healthcare’s dedicated teams of expert nurses, physicians and midwives are committed to providing the safest and most effective care.

 At this time, our policy allows a named visitor to be present for your birth, provided that they meet the hospital’s health screening requirements.
 However, it’s important that you stay in close contact with your OB, or contact the facility where you’re delivering, as these policies may change due to unforeseen circumstances.